NaoCoding/Interactive-Fiction-Engine.c/README.md

 ## How to create your own game / story

 ```
+Create a new folder/dir and ready for saving all of your file.

-First of all, you need to write a script.yaml
+To run your own story/game, you need to write a script.yaml
 It contains all of your game's / story's settings.
 ```